 - Presentation/poster presentation practice

-All oral presenters must ensure they are fully prepared to present to an in-person audience of c300 and an online audience of 1000s; so public speaking training is highly recommended.
+All oral presenters must ensure they are fully prepared to present to an in-person audience and an online audience of 1000s; so public speaking training is highly recommended.

-Presentation practice for presenters will be available either in person or via Skype prior to MSF Scientific Days International.
-To take advantage presenters must register in advance by emailing email@example.com with a subject title of ‘presentation coaching’.
+Presentation practice for presenters will be available online prior to MSF Scientific Days International.
+To take advantage presenters must register in advance by emailing firstname.lastname@example.org with a subject title of ‘presentation coaching’.

-Poster authors who are offered an oral spot to present their poster may also attend coaching for their 1-minute presentation, either in person or online, and should register as above.
+If poster authors are offered an oral spot to present their poster they may also attend coaching online, and should register as above.